fs-mschmidty/columbine_wildlife_docs/tesp/te/swwfl.md

-## Historic Surveys
+## Historic Surveys for Southwestern Willow Flycatchers

 There are four locations on the Columbine Ranger District of the San Juan National Forest where wildlife biologists have surveyed for Southwestern Willow Flycatchers (SWWF).
-These survey locations are Beaver Meadows, East Vallecito, Hermosa Park, and Parrot Creek.
+The survey locations are Beaver Meadows, East Vallecito, Hermosa Park, and Parrot Creek.

 ### Beaver Meadows